vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 whe

 407; an atithi must be fed at a s.
 Devala recommends that an elabor 404 ; ancestors upwards from 4th ate s. should be performed only once viz, father, grandfather, great-grand- a year, 383; differences in many father of the performer's great-grand- details of $. had asisen in the days father, are entitled only to the lepa of the Purānas, 363; differences (wipings of the particles of food among sutras whether young or old sticking to the hand of the perfor- learned brahmanas were to be invited mer) 482-483 ; brāhmanas alone are 388; digests on s, utilized in this to be invited for dinner at s.
-383; volume, 363 ; discussion of the ques brāhmanas should pronounce bless- tion what Hindus of the 20th century ings at s. after they dine and sip should do about sraddhas 549-551 ; water, 468; brahmanas who are discussion whether a performer of ś. panktipavana should be invited at s. should perform the rite strictly in 385-386; called anvāhārya perform- accordance with the grhyasūtra of ed formerly on the same day after his own Veda or Sakhā or may pindapitryajña, but not now 362; include details found in other works, child whose upanayana has not 452-455; discussion whether per been performed is not eligible to former of s, studying one recension repeat Vedic mantras and cannot of the Veda must invite brāhmanas perform s. but an exception is made studying the same recension or could in the case of a son as to funeral: invite one who had studied any of rites for a parent 365; classification the three Vedas, 397-398; discussion of sraddhas, 380-381; confers long whether the daily Vaišvadeva is to life, happiness, fame, prosperity, be performed before the starting of sons, and heaven on the performer, ś. rites or after they are finished 483 350; consequences that follow from 484; divergent views as to the stage disposal of the pindas in sraddha in when āvāhana of pitrs is to be each of the several modes of dis- made and about the mantras to be posal 481; daily $. prescribed by employed at s, 460-461 ; doctrine of, Manu for all householders to be carried to excess 383, 513; doctrine performed with food or water or of offering balls of cooked rice to milk or fruits and roots 369, dakşiņā ancestors at ś. presupposes or requires has to be given profusely towards that the ancestors are even after 50 the end of each s. and it is supposed or 100 years from their deaths cap that whatever may be wanting in .able of enjoying in an ethereal body mantras or the proper time or pro- the flavour or essence of the balls cedure is cured and made perfect by wafted by the wind 335; doctrine it 534-535; dark half of a month underlying the conception of s is preferred for, 370; definitions of s.
+383; volume, 363 ; discussion of the ques brāhmanas should pronounce bless- tion what Hindus of the 20th century ings at s. after they dine and sip should do about sraddhas 549-551 ; water, 468; brahmanas who are discussion whether a performer of ś. panktipavana should be invited at s. should perform the rite strictly in 385-386; called anvāhārya perform- accordance with the grhyasūtra of ed formerly on the same day after his own Veda or Sakhā or may pindapitryajña, but not now 362; include details found in other works, child whose upanayana has not 452-455; discussion whether per been performed is not eligible to former of s, studying one recension repeat Vedic mantras and cannot of the Veda must invite brāhmanas perform s. but an exception is made studying the same recension or could in the case of a son as to funeral: invite one who had studied any of rites for a parent 365; classification the three Vedas, 397-398; discussion of sraddhas, 380-381; confers long whether the daily Vaišvadeva is to life, happiness, fame, prosperity, be performed before the starting of sons, and heaven on the performer, ś. rites or after they are finished 483 350; consequences that follow from 484; divergent views as to the stage disposal of the pindas in sraddha in when āvāhana of pitrs is to be each of the several modes of dis- made and about the mantras to be posal 481; daily $. prescribed by employed at s, 460-461 ; doctrine of, Manu for all householders to be carried to excess 383, 513; doctrine performed with food or water or of offering balls of cooked rice to milk or fruits and roots 369, dakṣiņā ancestors at ś. presupposes or requires has to be given profusely towards that the ancestors are even after 50 the end of each s. and it is supposed or 100 years from their deaths cap that whatever may be wanting in .able of enjoying in an ethereal body mantras or the proper time or pro- the flavour or essence of the balls cedure is cured and made perfect by wafted by the wind 335; doctrine it 534-535; dark half of a month underlying the conception of s is preferred for, 370; definitions of s.

 apparently opposed to the dogma of by Brahmapurāna, Mitākṣarā and karma and punarjanma, 335; eight others emphasize its connection with matters to be avoided by brahmanas sraddhā 334, 351; denotes, accord- invited at s, 411; emphasis on invit ing to some, three things viz homa, ing very learned brāhmanas became offering of pinda and gratification of practically nugatory by the rules of brābmanas invited to dinner, 335; some smrtis that one should not con derivation of word s. from sraddha partake of sraddha for three yeats= 351-52; description of pitrs as Vasus, after sapindana and that laid down Rudras and Adityas is only for various prāyascittas for dining at purposes of contemplation, 348 ; srāddha in the first, second or third a maximoped